User Guide

 Typically this happens because the command does not match the required format.
 Check if you are missing any parameters.

-A special case of this takes place when the INDEX
+A special case of this takes place when the INDEX value is not a number.

 Parameters do not conform to required values